Set Free

 Moving On In The Life of Prayer

-In prayer, we are thankful for the freedom from enslavement to sin, from the fears that are engendered by doubt, and from failures that are brought on by wrong choices.
+In prayer, we are thankful for the freedom from sin, from the fears that are engendered by doubt, and from failures that are brought on by wrong choices.
 The liberty Christ has given us refreshes and guards us when, in prayer, we affirm that we have an all-loving and all-powerful God.